Here I explain the format of the medical journal article, how it should look. Content, which is data, is explained elsewhere.

 - Organize the data into tables and figures

-- Write the Methods section, giving only the methods you needed to prepare the results.
+- Write the methods section, giving only the methods you needed to prepare the results.

 - first set of paragraphs: explain the experimental animal, the population of humans, the plants,

-- Write the Results section explaining
+Write the results section

-- any other results that did not become part of a table or figure
+Explain the results that are in the tables and figures and any other results that did not become part of a table or figure

-- Write the Abstract.
+Write the abstract

 An abstract is a manuscript with the juice squeezed out: it has all the structure you need to see what was done, how, and why, but it doesn’t give you enough information for you to decide whether the conclusions are born out by the data.